Tars4815/belvedere-summer-school/docs/module5/module5.md

 3. **[Feature matching](matching.ipynb)**: explain how to perform a feature matching between two images by using Deep Learning algorithms, that are necessary for wide baseline stereo reconstruction.

-4. **[Single epoch stereo riconstruction](single_epoch_stereo_reconstruction.ipynb)**: explain how to perform a stereo reconstruction from a stereo pair of images acquired in a single epoch.
+4. **[Single epoch stereo reconstruction](single_epoch_stereo_reconstruction.ipynb)**: explain how to perform a stereo reconstruction from a stereo pair of images acquired in a single epoch.

 5. **[Multitemporal stereo reconstruction](multi_epoch_processing.ipynb)**: explain how to perform a multitemporal stereo reconstruction from a set of stereo pairs of images acquired in different epochs.

 ## Software